Styro457/LifeAdviceBot/README.md

-# SelfCareBot
+# LifeAdviceBot
-Twitter bot that uses GPT-3 to generate "self care" advice
+Twitter bot that uses GPT-3 to generate life advice